 Generous donations from alumni and friends of the College support a wide range of awards to help fund your studies at Wolfson.
 To apply for any award you need only complete one online application form.

-The deadline to apply for the awards is 20 April 2020.
-We will be accepting submissions for the academic year 2020-21 when the new form is released on 23 January 2020.
+The deadline to apply for the awards was 5 pm on 20 April 2020.
+Now extended until Monday 18th May.
+We are now only accepting submissions for the academic year 2020-21.

 The allocation of funds is made by the College Scholarships and Bursaries Committee, and individual scholarship amounts may vary from year to year as current holders graduate.
 Postgraduate scholarships are awarded on the basis of academic merit.
 Some awards are renewable, subject to satisfactory academic progress.